primeroIMS/primero-v2-migration/README.md

 Configuration
 ==================
-- Run ruby_config_exporter.rb on the 1.7 to generate v2 compatible ruby config seeds.
+- Run configuration/export_configuration.rb on the 1.7 server to generate v2 compatible ruby config seeds.
 - Copy the generated seeds to a config repo branch
 - Add in the load_configuration.rb script to the config repo branch
 - Deploy that configuration to the v2 server